A couple poses at their floral alter during their elopement on Cannon Beach, Oregon

 or just things you should know!

-• I live in the metro Portland area and serve Oregon, Washington, and Hawaii to photograph you and your love.
+• I live in the metro Portland area until October when we are moving to Bend.
+I serve Oregon, Washington, and Hawaii to photograph you and your love.
 I also take on a select few weddings outside of this area per year.
 Inquire for details!

 For a one hour couples session, you can expect to receive 100+ photos.
 For a four-hour elopement, this will likely be more in the 300+ range.
-For a larger, full-day wedding, you will receive around 800+ images.
+For a larger, full-day wedding, you will receive around 800 images or more, including digital, film and vintage Polaroids.

 • Yes!
 Helping you select the physical way your photos will be displayed in your home and given as gifts is what I’m here to help with after we have your photographs ready to print.